tilt-dev/tilt.build/blog/_posts/2021-01-25-control-experience-tilt-ui.md

 - Alerts and notifications: You can now glance at Tilt and make sure everything is okay.
 But we think sometimes Tilt should nudge you a bit more and reach out for your attention if something is truly broken.
 - Further customization of the web UI: Beyond pinning and tabs, and updating the Tiltfile itself, we want to offer even more customization of the Tilt experience.
 Sorting panels?
 Notifications per resource?
 We're thinking of ways to make the Tilt UI more _extensible_, not just customizable.
-- Beyond the Tilt web UI: Some folks may want to totally eschew the Tilt web UI, and create their own UIs (like a desktop app) that talks with the [Tilt engine]((https://blog.tilt.dev/2020/11/13/demystified.html)).
+- Beyond the Tilt web UI: Some folks may want to totally eschew the Tilt web UI, and create their own UIs (like a desktop app) that talk with the [Tilt engine]((https://blog.tilt.dev/2020/11/13/demystified.html)).
 We want to offer that.

 What do you think about this new change?
 [Let us know!](https://docs.tilt.dev/#community)